 At conferences, one size often fits all.
 At get connected 2026, the choice is yours.
 Find the right pace: Only you can decide whether you focus on the quick wins for all four topics or dive deep into two of them - and with get connected 2026, it really is up to you.

 30-minute bits for sound decision-making skills.
 If it were a dance floor: Some 120 BPM.
 Farm horse.
 Zoom.
 More like a long drink.
-More like 20:80.
+More like 80+20.
+On the 3rd floor.

 3 x 8-minute short talks for each of the four topics.
-If it were a club, then 180 BPM.
+If it were a club: 180 BPM.
 Bird's eye view.
 Wide angle.
 More like a whisky tasting.
 More like 80:20.
-Fast and good.
+On the 1st floor.

 We will meet again on May 19.
 On site in Stuttgart.
 So make sure you plan ahead and book a free ticket now.
 We look forward to seeing you and your colleagues.
 From IT, development, strategy, and all logistics and global trade departments.